A Beginner's Guide to DIY Car Repair

 See-through drawers, plastic bags, labels and any other organizational tool you can think of will be beneficial for a DIY mechanic.

-Which projects should you tackle?
+Which DIY auto repair should you tackle?

 Now that you are ready, the next step is to figure out which auto repairs you can do alone, and which ones require the professionals.

-“Pick repairs you are comfortable with.”
+“Pick DIY car repairs that you are comfortable with.”

 The short answer is anything that affects vehicle safety is better left to the professionals.
 One of the big ones is a brake replacement.
-Changing brake pads and rotors can be a bit tricky, and you don’t want to make a minor mistake that comes back on the road.
+Changing brake pads and rotors can be a bit tricky, and you don’t want to make a minor mistake that comes back to haunt you on the road.

 Here is a list of simple vehicle repairs that you can do today:

 - Tire replacement – Changing a tire is a handy skill to have.
 You’ll need a tire iron, a jack and some wheel chocks for the tires that remain on the ground.
+You can also easily check the air in your tires and fill them up on your own.

 - Windshield wipers – Few people actually change their windshield wipers often enough, but this easy task should be on your list.
 Head to your nearest auto parts store, buy your desired blades and then replace.
 It is often a simple task of swapping the old for the new.